-The first and most significant change is the new revision to the “move-over” law.
+The first and most significant change is the new revision of the “move-over” law.

 The new law (625 ILCS 5/11-907.5) states that when driving on a highway with at least 4 lanes, 2 in each direction, a driver must change lanes away from any disabled vehicle that has its hazard lights flashing.
 If a driver is unable to move over due to traffic or weather conditions, he or she should reduce speed and proceed with caution for the disabled vehicle.

 This new law mandates what many drivers were already doing when approaching a disabled vehicle.